albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 An user defined flight plan position (green square) is added to the plan if no airport or navaid is near the clicked point.

-An userpoint is converted to an user defined flight plan position if added to the plan.
+A userpoint is converted to an user defined flight plan position if added to the plan.

 .. note::